guitarvydas/essays/blockchain-overview.md

 ## Introduction ##

-It seems that we have not discussed “blockchain” in this FBP group.
-We should discuss it.
-I am not an expert and I welcome any corrections.

 “Blockchain” is the generic term for BitCoin, Etherium, et. al.

 As it currently stands, a blockchain is a chain (using unique hashes as links) of blocks that contain one or more financial transactions.
 The blockchain is simply a public ledger that holds transactions and makes them immutable.
 Blockchain is not restricted to being a ledger financial transactions, but BitCoin (the product) specifically devotes itself to financial transactions.